Felice Beato: Mediterranean, the Crimea and India

-Little is certain about Felice Beato's early development as a photographer, though it is said that he bought his first and only lens in Paris in 1851.
+Little is certain about Felice Beato's early development as a photographer, though it is said he bought his first and only lens in Paris in 1851.
 He probably met the British photographer James Robertson in Malta in 1850 and accompanied him to Constantinople in 1851.
-James Robertson became his brother-in-law in 1855.
 Superintendent of the Imperial Mint, Robertson opened one of the first commercial photography studios in the capital between 1854 and 1856.
-Robertson had been an engraver at the Imperial Ottoman Mint since 1843 and had probably taken up photography in the 1840s.
-In 1853 the two began photographing together and they formed a partnership called "Robertson & Beato" either in that year or in 1854, when Robertson opened a photographic studio in Pera, Constantinople.
-Robertson and Beato were joined by Beato's brother Antonio on photographic expeditions to Malta in 1854 or 1856 and to Greece and Jerusalem in 1857.
-A number of the firm's photographs produced in the 1850s are signed "Robertson, Beato and Co.", and it is believed that the "and Co." refers to Antonio.
+He had been an engraver at the Imperial Ottoman Mint since 1843 and had probably taken up photography in the 1840s.
+In 1853 the two began photographing together and they formed a partnership called "Robertson & Beato" either in that year or in 1854 when Robertson opened a photographic studio in Pera, Constantinople.
+The pair were joined by Beato's brother Antonio on photographic expeditions to Malta in 1854 or 1856 and to Greece and Jerusalem in 1857.
+A number of the firm's photographs produced in the 1850s are signed "Robertson, Beato and Co.", and it is believed the "and Co." refers to Antonio.

 In late 1854 or early 1855, James Robertson married Beato's sister, Leonilda Maria Matilda Beato.
 They had three daughters, Catherine Grace (b.
 1856), Edith Marcon Vergence (b.
 1859), and Helen Beatruc (b.
 1861).
 In 1855 Felice Beato and Robertson travelled to Balaklava, Crimea, where they took over reportage of the Crimean War following Roger Fenton's departure.
-Beato was ostensibly Robertson's assistant, however, the unpredictable conditions of a war-zone forced Beato to assume a more active role.
+Beato was ostensibly Robertson's assistant, however, the unpredictable conditions of a war zone forced Beato to assume a more active role.
 In contrast to Fenton's depiction of the dignified aspects of war, Beato and Robertson showed the destruction and death.
 They photographed the fall of Sevastopol in September 1855, producing about 60 images.
-Their Crimean images dramatically changed the way that war was reported and depicted.
+Their Crimean images dramatically changed the way war was reported and depicted.

 In February 1858 Beato arrived in Calcutta and began travelling throughout Northern India to document the aftermath of the Indian Rebellion of 1857.
 During this time he produced possibly the first-ever photographic images of corpses.
-It is believed that for at least one of his photographs taken at the palace of Sikandar Bagh in Lucknow he had the skeletal remains of Indian rebels disinterred or rearranged to heighten the photograph's dramatic impact (see events at Taku Forts).
+It is believed that for at least one of his photographs taken at the palace of Sikandar Bagh in Lucknow, he had the skeletal remains of Indian rebels disinterred or rearranged to heighten the photograph's dramatic impact, as seen at the events at Taku Forts.
 He was also in the cities of Delhi, Cawnpore, Meerut, Benares, Amritsar, Agra, Simla, and Lahore.
 Beato was joined in July 1858 by his brother Antonio, who later left India, probably for health reasons, in December 1859.
 Antonio ended up in Egypt in 1860, setting up a photographic studio in Thebes in 1862.